Naereen/web-sphinx/trademarks.rst

  * Google Calendar, ang Google Analytics, respectivly to store calendars online, and to monitor my web pages,
  * Javascript and Django templating (for Sphinx) to automatically embbed the Google Analytics script,
  * caml2html, pyhtmlizer and pygmentize to generate HTML pages from source code,
- * JDownloader, as the best Youtube downloader, even if it is written in Java...
+ * JDownloader, as the best Youtube downloader, even if it is written in Java…
  * Cover Thumbnailer and Nautilus Terminal plug-ins for Nautilus,
  * Arandr and ArandrAuto (my script) to handle multi screens on Ubuntu,
  * HeVeA, as a powerfull LaTeX to HTML conversion tool,